klimekop6/django_heart_stroke_risk_calculator/README.md

 Web app project made in django.

-It serves simple online calculator as graphical interface to obtain the risk of heart stroke from trained machine learing model based on passed data after submitting the form.
+It serves simple online calculator as graphical interface to obtain <br>
+the risk of heart stroke from trained machine learing model based on <br>
+passed data after submitting the form.